MarzDell/travel-website/README.md

 <h1>The Right Path responsive website project</h1>
 <hr>
 <h3>What does it do?</h3>
-This project uses skills learnt to build a mobile-first responsive Website for Travel Agancie.
+This project uses skills learnt to build a mobile-first responsive Website for Travel agancy.
-It helps people to book holidays without stress,they can see the review from others people, enquire any future holidays through a contact form.
+It helps people to book holidays stress-free.They can see the review from other people and enquire about any future holidays using a contact form.

 <h4>Functionality</h4>
-The website is fully responsive, on mobile, desktop and larger screen.
+The website is fully responsive, on mobile, desktop and larger screens.
-Navigation between pages are functional, there is two more links which you can go through( logo takes you to Home Page, click here takes you to Story Page).
+Navigation between pages are functional, there are two more links which you can go through( logo takes you to Home Page, for example).

+<h4> User Design Experience</h4>
+My User Design Experience file is in assets folder.

 <h4>Technologies Used<h4>
 <ul>   <li> HTML5</li>